 Perhaps there is no better expression than ‘de arepa en budare’ to describe Luisa – and the Venezuelans who remain in Venezuela today.
-And I explain: Of all the products I saw and consumed in Venezuela, the only one still produced there, resistant to the country’s economic decay, was the famous harina PAN, the main ingredient of the country’s typical delicacy, the Arepa.
+And I explain: Of all the products I saw and consumed in Venezuela, the only one that was still produced there, resistant to the country’s economic decay, was the famous harina PAN, the main ingredient of the country’s typical delicacy, the Arepa.

 “At many [inspection points] I’d to say, ‘you’re pale, you’re not eating well, this rifle you’re carrying is too heavy…take a vitamin.’
-I’d give them [the military] a vitamin.
-And they would ask me, ‘Really?
-How do I take it?’, you know, it’s a contradiction,” she tells me in a tone that only those who live fighting for – and believe in – better conditions can have.
+I’d give them a vitamin and they’d ask me, ‘Really?
+How do I take it?’.
+You know?
+It’s a contradiction,” she says in a tone that only those who live fighting for – and believe in – better conditions can have.

-In times of dictatorship, the place has become a shelter for professionals who suffer political persecution.
-“And you have to protect yourself because at the moment there is no legal security.
+In times of dictatorship, the place has become a refuge for professionals who suffer political persecution.
+“You have to protect yourself because at the moment there is no legal security.
 It’s a dictatorship.
 There is no freedom of speech.
 There is fake freedom of speech but people still have to work to maintain their families,” she explains.

-For Luisa, this resistance force from those who stay comes from the hope of seeing a better country.
-“Right now, the love and hope we have go far beyond having something good to dress and good to eat.
+For Luisa, this resistance from those who stay comes from the hope of seeing a better country.
+“Right now, the love and hope we have go far beyond having something good to dress and to eat.
 We all like olive oil, for example, because we know how it is like to have olive oil to eat a good salad.
 But if we don’t have it now, what does it matter?
 We eat [salad] with a little bit of vegetable oil and we go on, giving our knowledge and our hope to others.”

 “I believe a lot in the energy of my country as a great country.
 The political situation is circumstantial.
 It’s been going on for a long time but we have to learn to value what we have.
-I feel that like Venezuela there is no other.
+I feel like there is no other like Venezuela.
 And it’s going to be better,” Luisa says with the certainty that the future will be positive.